FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 as what other engineering disciplines call noise.

-DUT can also exhibit fluctuating performance itself, for reasons not related to the rest of SUT; for example due to pauses in execution as needed for internal stateful processing.
+DUT can also exhibit fluctuating performance itself, for reasons not related to the rest of SUT.
+For example due to pauses in execution as needed for internal stateful processing.
 In many cases this
 may be an expected per-design behavior, as it would be observable even